Traditional folk medicine could help solve the growing threat that antibiotic resistance poses to public health.

 "Ancient healers" used soil from the site to treat ailments ranging from a toothache to throat infections.

 They would take a small sample of soil and wrap it in cotton cloth.
 The healer would then place it "next to the infection or underneath the users' pillow for 9 days," the authors write.

 Bacterial infections that once succumbed easily to treatment with antibiotics have become highly resistant.
 In some cases, infections with a superbug can lead to severe disability and death.

 Some superbugs have developed multi-drug resistance.
 First-line treatments are no longer effective against them.
 There is no longer a guarantee that "treatments of last resort" will work against them.

-In response to this global threat, the World Health Organization (WHO) recently published a "priority list" of multi-drug resistant pathogens that urgently require new antibiotics.
+In response to this global threat, the World Health Organization (WHO) recently published a "

 New strain tackles four ESKAPE pathogens

 The recent study investigated the ability of the new Streptomyces strain to combat highly resistant pathogens, or superbugs, that are "responsible for the top six healthcare-associated infections."